Mistakes doom Mercer County

-Three plays later Tanner Ewing hit Calvin Lewis on a 25-yard touchdown pass to give the Rebels 6-0 lead with 9:19 remaining.
+Three plays latter Tanner Ewing hit Calvin Lewis on a 25-yard touchdown pass to give the Rebels 6-0 lead with 9:19 remaining.

 Mercer County coughed up the football on its next series at its own 44-yard line.
-Ewing again led the Rebels on a short field, scoring on an eight-yard pass to Lewis.
+Ewing again led the Rebels on a short field scoring o an eight-yard pass to Lewis.
 Lewis' extra point gave the Rebels a 13-0 lead with 4:43 remaining in the first quarter.

-Mercer County got right back into the game with a 15-play, 78-yard drive that culminated in a one-yard touchdown run by Ball cutting the Stark County lead to 13-12.
+Mercer County got right back into the game with a 15 play 78 yard drove that culminated in a one yard touchdown run by Ball cutting the Stark County lead to 13-12.

 Stark County took the one point lead into the locker room at halftime.

-Following a pair of 13-yard runs by Ewing, the Golden Eagles forced the Rebels to punt on the first possession of the second half.
+Following a pair of 13 yard runs by Ewing the Golden Eagles forced the Rebels to punt on their first possession of the second half.

 But the Stark County defense held and Luke Boucher missed a short field goal attempt that would have given the Golden Eagles the lead with 4:31 remaining in the third quarter.

-Stark County's offense responded with an 80-yard drive that ended with a 34-yard touchdown run by Ewing.
+Stark County's offense responded with an 80-yard drive culminating with a 34-yard touchdown run by Ewing.
 The extra point gave the Rebels a 20-12 lead.

 Ewing finished the night with 94 yards rushing on 18 carries.

-Disaster struck again for the Golden Eagles on a fumbled a reverse attempt on the kickoff giving Stark County the football at the Mercer County 13-yard line.
-Copeland punched the ball into the end zone to give Stark County a 26-12 lead with 10:33 remaining in the fourth quarter.
+Disaster struck again for the Golden Eagles as they fumbled a reverse attempt on the kickoff giving Stark County the football at the Mercer County 13 yard line.
+Copeland punched the ball into the endzone to give Stark County a 26-12 lead with 10:33 remaining in the fourth quarter.